tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 the full sequence number which is numerically closest to one plus the sequence number of the highest successfully deprotected record.

-If the epoch bit has a different parity from the current epoch, then the record is either from a previous epoch or from a future epoch.
+If the epoch bits do not match those from the current epoch, then the record is either from a previous epoch or from a future epoch.
 Implementations SHOULD use the epoch value which would produce a sequence number which is numerically closest to what would be reconstructed for that epoch, as determined by the algorithm in the paragraph above.

+Note: the DTLSShortCiphertext format does not allow for easy reconstruction of sequence numbers if ~2000 datagrams in sequence are lost.
+Implementations which may encounter this situation SHOULD use the DTLSDCiphertext format.

 [[OPEN ISSUE: Say something about how many outstanding packets?
 Difficulty here is that we have no ACKs to tell us what's outstanding.]]